abelleCH/Data_processing/data-engineering/tp-docker-kafka/README.md

 Questions:
 * [ ] When should we use a key when producing a message into Kafka ?
 What are the risks ?
 [Help](https://stackoverflow.com/a/61912094/3535853)

+To ensure that messages with the same key are always sent to the same partition.

 * [ ] How does the default partitioner (sticky partition) work with kafka ?
 [Help1](https://www.confluent.io/fr-fr/blog/apache-kafka-producer-improvements-sticky-partitioner/) and [Help2](https://www.conduktor.io/kafka/producer-default-partitioner-and-sticky-partitioner#Sticky-Partitioner-(Kafka-%E2%89%A5-2.4)-3)

+Distribute messages across partitions.
+Partitioned by the message type.

 #### Command CLI
 1. Connect to your kafka cluster with 2 command-line-interface (CLI)